isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 physically writes the old target block into the snapshot backing storage and then resumes the original write.
-This will do horrible things to your write latency, because the orignal write is stalled until the copy has been made.
+This will do horrible things to your write latency, because the orignal write is stalled until the copy has been made, and I crashed a database at least once with Redo Log overflow while holding and reading a snapshot.

-As the backing storage fills up, the snapshot will fail once it is running out.
-If you still have free space, it is possible to extend the backing store using `lvextend -L+50G /dev/vg00/SNAPSHOT`.
+As the backing storage fills up, the snapshot will fail once it is running out of free space.
+If you still have free space, it is possible to extend the backing store using `lvextend -L+50G /dev/vg00/SNAPSHOT` with a life snapshot being held.

 Reads to the original mysqlVol can be satisfied the normal way now, as the data we see is always the most recent blocks.
 Reads from the snapshot will look for the data in the snapshot, and if they find it, will return with the old, snapshotted data.
 Or, if they do not find it, will look into the mysqlVol instead.
+In any case, the normal filesystem will show current data, while the snapshot will show old data, and as both volumes diverge, snapshot backing storage will be consumed up to the point where both volumes are completely diverged and the snapshot is as large as the original volume.

-Mounting the XFS snapshot volume is a bit trick: XFS will refuse to mount the same UUID filesystem twice, and since by definition the snapshot is a clone of the (past) original volume, it will of course have the same UUID.
-So we need to tell XFS that this is okay: `mount -t ro,nouuid /dev/vg00/SNAPSHOT /mnt` to get it mounted.
+Mounting the XFS snapshot volume is a bit tricky: XFS will refuse to mount the same UUID filesystem twice, and since by definition the snapshot is a clone of the (past) original volume, it will of course have the same UUID.
+So we need to tell XFS that this is okay:
+`mount -t ro,nouuid /dev/vg00/SNAPSHOT /mnt`
+to get it mounted.

 Once unmounted again, you can turn the Logical Volume to offline and throw it away: `lvchange -an /dev/vg00/SNAPSHOT` and